DavidVujic/python-polylith-docs/docs/index.md

 # What's Polylith?

+> :material-information: For a more visual quickstart, check out the short videos in the [Videos & tutorials](videos.md) section.

 Polylith is an architecture, with tooling support, originally built for Clojure.
 This project brings __Polylith to Python__.

 From the [official Polylith Architecture docs](https://polylith.gitbook.io/polylith/):